George Burns: The George Burns and Gracie Allen Show

-Burns and Allen also took a cue from Lucille Ball and Desi Arnaz's Desilu Productions and formed a company of their own, McCadden Corporation (named after the street on which Burns' brother lived), headquartered on the General Service Studio lot in the heart of Hollywood, and set up to film television shows and commercials.
-Besides their own hit show (which made the transition from a bi-weekly live series to a weekly filmed version in the fall of 1952), the couple's company produced such television series as The Bob Cummings Show (subsequently syndicated and rerun as Love That Bob); The People's Choice, starring Jackie Cooper; Mona McCluskey, starring Juliet Prowse; and Mister Ed, starring Alan Young and a talented "talking" horse.
-Several of their good friend Jack Benny's 1953–55 filmed episodes were also produced by McCadden for CBS as well.
+Burns and Allen also took a cue from Lucille Ball and Desi Arnaz's Desilu Productions and formed a company of their own, McCadden Corporation (named after the street on which Burns's brother lived), headquartered on the General Service Studio lot in the heart of Hollywood, and set up to film television shows and commercials.
+Besides their own hit show (which transitioned from a biweekly live series to a weekly filmed version in 1952), the couple's company produced such television series as The Bob Cummings Show (later syndicated and rerun as Love That Bob); The People's Choice, starring Jackie Cooper; Mona McCluskey, starring Juliet Prowse; and Mister Ed, starring Alan Young and a talented "talking" horse.
+Several of Jack Benny's 1953–55 filmed episodes were also produced by McCadden for CBS.

 The George Burns Show

 The George Burns and Gracie Allen Show ran on CBS Television from 1950 to 1958, when Burns at last consented to Allen's retirement.
-The onset of heart trouble in the early 1950s had left her exhausted from full-time work and she had been anxious to stop, but could not say "no" to Burns.
+The onset of heart trouble in the early 1950s had left her exhausted from full-time work and she had been anxious to stop, but could not say no to Burns.

-Burns attempted to continue the show (for new sponsor Colgate-Palmolive on NBC), but without Allen to provide the classic Gracie-isms, the show expired after a year.
+Burns attempted to continue the show (for new sponsor Colgate-Palmolive on NBC), but without Allen, the show ended after a year.

 Wendy and Me

 Burns subsequently created Wendy and Me, a sitcom in which he co-starred with Connie Stevens, Ron Harper, and J. Pat O'Malley.
-He acted primarily as the narrator, and secondarily as the adviser to Stevens' Gracie-like character.
-The first episode involved the nearly 69-year-old Burns watching his younger neighbor's activities with amusement, just as he would watch the Burns and Allen television show while it was unfolding to get a jump on what Gracie was up to in its final two seasons.
-Again as in the Burns and Allen television show, George frequently broke the fourth wall by commenting directly to viewers.
+He acted primarily as the narrator, and secondarily as the adviser to Stevens's Gracie-like character.
+The first episode involved the nearly 69-year-old Burns watching his younger neighbor's activities with amusement, just as he had watched the Burns and Allen television show while it was unfolding to get a jump on what Gracie was up to in its final two seasons.
+Also as in the Burns and Allen television show, Burns frequently broke the fourth wall by talking directly to viewers.
 The series only lasted a year.
 In a promotion, Burns had joked that "Connie Stevens plays Wendy, and I play 'me'."